utshomax/postman-docs/src/pages/docs/collections/using-collections.md

     <img alt="Add tags to a collection" src="https://assets.postman.com/postman-docs/v10/add-tags-collection-v10.jpg"/>

 1. Select an existing tag or enter a new tag.
-If you're adding a new tag, enter the new tag name and then select **Create**.
+If you're adding a new tag, enter the new tag name and then select **Create "TAG-NAME"**.

     <img alt="Add new tags to a collection" src="https://assets.postman.com/postman-docs/v10/create-new-tags-collection-v10.jpg"/>